eruvanos/flightplan/README.md

 # Flight plan - Plan your Concourse Pipeline with ease

-AWS CDK like tool to code Concourse pipelines, (with autocompletion and validation.)
+AWS CDK like tool to code Concourse pipelines (with autocompletion.)

 ## Why not stick with YAML